catamphetamine/react-time-ago/README.md

 ## Tooltip

-The default component exported from this library comes prepackaged with a [`<Tooltip/>`](https://catamphetamine.github.io/react-responsive-ui/#tooltip) component which displays itself "on mouse over" on desktops and "on touch down" on mobile devices.
+The default component exported from this library comes prepackaged with an optional [`<Tooltip/>`](https://catamphetamine.github.io/react-responsive-ui/#tooltip) component which displays itself "on mouse over" on desktops and "on touch down" on mobile devices.
 The behaviour of the tooltip is similar to that of the HTML `title` attribute which displays a tooltip "on mouse over".
 The difference that the custom tooltip also displays itself "on touch down" on mobile devices while the HTML `title` attribute doesn't handle mobile users in any way.
 That was the primary reason for going with the custom `<Tooltip/>` component instead of the HTML `title` attribute.
 The other reason is the requirement for custom design.

 The tooltip text is a verbose date label.
 If [`Intl`](https://caniuse.com/#search=intl) is supported (which is the case for all modern web browsers) then [`Intl.DateTimeFormat`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) is used for formatting the label (`"Thursday, January 11, 2018, 9:53:00 PM"`).
 Otherwise, it falls back to `date.toString()`.